isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 :::

 ::: warning
-For any change in configuration related to Images and Assets management, there must be a run of Full Import of assets and products to rebuild the correct caches necessary for correct imports.
-In addition, the target catalogs may be deleted and created and assigned to the Sites again.
+For any change in configuration related to Images and Assets management (for exemple, switching from PAM 3.2 to Asset Manager 4.0 model), there must be a run of **Full Import** to rebuild the correct caches necessary for correct imports. if the full reimport is not efficient, then consider to recreate your catalog.
 :::

 ::: warning